koma-im/continuum-desktop/README.md

 The Kotlin code currently runs on JVM, make sure you have Java runtime environment not older than version 11.

-Precompiled packages are built for Mac and Linux platforms, download the latest version from [Releases page](https://github.com/koma-im/continuum-desktop/releases).
+To make running it as easy as possible, releases with all dependencies and native modules bundled are built for Mac and Linux platforms, download the latest version from [Releases page](https://github.com/koma-im/continuum-desktop/releases).

-For convenience, all dependencies all packaged in a single file, just double-click to run it.
+Double-click on the jar file to launch the program.
-Alternatively, you can also use a command like `java -jar filename.jar`.
+Alternatively, you can use the command-line: `java -jar continuum.jar`.

 # Usage